Heated Insoles vs Heated Socks: What’s Better?

 It’s coming up to the time of year again when people stock up on the marshmallows and hot chocolate, wrap up warm, dust off their skiing and hiking equipment, and head off to the slopes to enjoy all that the great outdoors has to offer.

-Skiing breaks and hiking breaks are now more popular than ever, and if you’re thinking of heading outdoors and trying your hand at either/both, one of the most important things you’ll need to be, is warm.
+Skiing breaks and hiking breaks are now more popular than ever, and if you’re thinking of heading outdoors and trying your hand at either/both, one of the most important things you’ll need to be is to stay warm.

-Electric heated socks, or battery heated socks, as they are sometimes called, are specially designed socks that have been created to keep the wearer’s feet warm in cooler weather.
+Electric heated socks, or battery-powered heated socks, as they are sometimes called, are specially designed socks that have been created to keep the wearer’s feet warm in cooler weather.

 They’re designed with heating elements that provide far-infrared rays and deep penetrating heat.